The Stud has been operating since early 1998, and has sourced a range of fullblood Boer genetics, both recently imported and “older” bloodlines.

 The majority of the goats bred at Yarrabee, are standard fullblood Boers, bred from a select range of bloodlines over a decade, to produce a unique “Yarrabee” Boer.
 Consistency of type, but variation of bloodline, ensures that repeat buyers are able to obtain goats, if they prefer, genetically different to their initial purchases.

-Approximately 30% of the breeding flock is now red genetics.
+Approximately 30% of the breeding flock consists of red genetics.

 While the “red” stud sector has been expanded, the purebred (registered, upgraded Boers) sector of the stud has been downsized considerably over the past few years.